Megha6319/megha6319.github.io/README.md

 I am **Megha Chandra Shekar**, a recent graduate with a **Master's degree** in Data Science from RMIT University, Melbourne,Australia🎓.

-Currently based in India 🇮🇳, I am actively seeking opportunities to apply my skills in  **data science and software engineering**.
+Currently based in India 🇮🇳, I am actively seeking **Data Science** and **Software Engineering roles** where I can apply my skills and contribute to innovative projects.

 ### Education 📚